memsql/memsql-covid-datasets/safegraph/README.md

 ## SafeGraph Data Access
 The scripts in this particular folder require an active account with SafeGraph.
-Specifically, these schema's and pipeline statements are designed to be used with the data provided through the SafeGraph COVID-19 Data Consortium.
+Specifically, these schemas and pipeline statements are designed to be used with the data provided through the SafeGraph COVID-19 Data Consortium.
 To join this program please apply here: https://www.safegraph.com/covid-19-data-consortium